by-jp/www.byjp.me/content/notes/twitter/500219252/index.md

 - imported
 - from-twitter
 ---
 is packing to go home.
-So irritating\!
+So irritating!